ombulabs/blog/_posts/2019-02-27-stripe-connect-part-1.md

 ---
 layout: post
-title: "Implementing Stripe Connect in Rails | Part 1"
+title: "Implementing Stripe Connect in Rails: Part 1"
 date: 2019-02-27 16:00:00
 categories: ["rails", "stripe"]
 author: "luciano"
 ---

-In a recent project for [OmbuLabs](https://www.ombulabs.com), we were looking for a payment solution that allows users of our platform to easily start accepting online payments but at the same time we wanted to take a fee from it.
+In a recent project for [Ombu Labs](https://www.ombulabs.com), we were looking for a payment solution that allows users of our platform to easily start accepting online payments while at the same allowing us to collect a fee from each transaction they made.
 That's where [Stripe Connect](https://stripe.com/connect) came into place.

 <!--more-->

 To make things easier to follow we will break this topic in two articles:
-- Part 1: How to allow your users link a Stripe account so they can accept payments.
+- Part 1: How to allow your users to link a Stripe account in order to accept payments.
-- Part 2: How your users can receive payments in their Stripe account and how you can receive a fee for that into your own Stripe account.
+- Part 2: How your users can receive payments in their Stripe account and how you can receive a fee for each transaction into your own Stripe account.

 ## Part 1: How to allow your users link a Stripe account so they can accept payments

 One of the first things you have to decide is which [Stripe account type](https://stripe.com/docs/connect/accounts) you want for your users.
-Each option works better for different needs.
-For this article we'll be using [Express accounts](https://stripe.com/docs/connect/express-accounts) (the following steps can change a bit if you decide to use a different account type)
+Each option serves better for different needs.
+For this article we'll be using [Express accounts](https://stripe.com/docs/connect/express-accounts) (the following steps can change a bit if you decide to use a different account type).

 ### Workflow
 The user experience for connecting a Stripe account should look something like this: